CtrlK

 Specificity

-Lists multiple specific concrete actions: 'isolating failing components, forming and testing hypotheses, analyzing error messages, tracing execution paths, and interpreting test results to narrow down root causes.'
-Also describes the methodology clearly.
+The description lists multiple specific concrete actions: 'isolating failing components, forming and testing hypotheses, analyzing error messages, tracing execution paths, and interpreting test results to narrow down root causes.'
+It also describes the methodology clearly (scientific method applied to debugging).

 3 / 3